nahemahk/droplet-game/README.md

 ## Droplet Game

-This is a game I made using as base (libGDX simple game)[https://libgdx.com/wiki/start/a-simple-game].
+This is a game I made using as base [libGDX simple game](https://libgdx.com/wiki/start/a-simple-game).

 ### Controls